gabrielpjordao/funpath/README.md

 classifier.build_from_page_resources(my_dataset)
 ```

-and the extract elements from pages
+and then extract elements from pages

 ```python
 classifier.classify(url=some_url)